Keycorp (KEY) Shares Down Despite Recent Market Volatility - News Heater

 KEY’s Market Performance

-KEY stock saw an increase of -3.86% in the past week, with a monthly gain of 4.09% and a quarterly increase of -0.64%.
-The volatility ratio for the week is 3.09%, and the volatility levels for the last 30 days are 4.11% for Keycorp (KEY).
-The simple moving average for the last 20 days is 3.97% for KEY stock, with a simple moving average of -9.10% for the last 200 days.
+KEY stock saw an increase of 10.32% in the past week, with a monthly gain of 13.11% and a quarterly increase of 11.54%.
+The volatility ratio for the week is 3.14%, and the volatility levels for the last 30 days are 3.99% for Keycorp (KEY).
+The simple moving average for the past 20 days is 13.11% for KEY’s stock, with a 1.54% simple moving average for the past 200 days.

 Analysts’ Opinion of KEY